 Together with the increase of the use of these programs, many workshops to train researchers in the use of qualitative data analysis software have been developed.
 Some workshops are led by universities and research centers, and others are provided by private enterprises.
 Some are offered to small groups of researchers, others are offered to anyone who wants to learn to use these programs.
 But most of them are one-day or two-day training workshops, which guarantee participants that they will acquire the adequate skills to use a specific software in their own qualitative projects.

 It is clear that the introduction of dedicated qualitative data analysis software has both expanded the ways in which qualitative researchers can collect data and also the settings and situations from which data can be collected.
 The other major impact of technology on qualitative work has been on how the analysis is done.

-Computer assisted qualitative data analysis software (CAQDAS) or qualitative data analysis software refers to the wide range of software now available that supports a variety of analytic styles in qualitative work.
+Computer assisted qualitative data analysis software (CAQDAS) or qualitative data analysis software refers to the wide range of analysis software now available that supports a variety of analytic styles in qualitative work.